If you enjoy card games, here's a Rummy game online. Play single-player against the computer or multiplayer against real people.

 To begin, click the Small, Medium, or Large link under the picture of the game.
 This opens the game in a pop-up window.

-If you like this game, you might also enjoy the other free HTML5 games on this site.
+And if you like this game, you might also enjoy the Hearts card game.

 HOW TO PLAY.
 Rummy is a card game with two or more players and a 52-card deck of standard playing cards.
 In this version, up to four players can participate, either computer opponents or friends online.

 Each player receives 7 cards for their hand.
 The goal of Rummy is to arrange your hand into special combinations, or melds.
 There are two kinds of "melds".
 These are "runs" and "books".